MySQL® settings

 Management consoleAPIAllows replicas to use shared locks with semi-sync replication

-Enable this setting together with Replication sender observe commit only.
-This will improve cluster performance even with a large number of replicas.
+Enable it along with Replication sender observe commit only to improve cluster performance even with a large number of replicas.

 . -